 Where else can you use them?
 You can incorporate cut grass into your composting pile.
 Their nutrients will feed the health of the compost.
 Similarly, you can sprinkle it around plant beds or along landscapes as a mulch to fortify and protect it from water erosion.
 If you're growing a summer vegetable garden, you can mix the grass in with the soil as a natural fertilizer for the plants as well.
 If you have treated the grass with any pesticides, only put it in the compost since the lingering chemicals can poison the other plants.

-For more lawn care tips and tricks, plow through the links on the next page.
+For more lawn care tips and tricks, plow through the links below.

 - Colt, W.M.; Rynk, R.; Bell, S. and Johnson, W.J.
 "Don't Bag It!"
 University of Idaho College of Agriculture.
 (May 30, 2008)http://info.ag.uidaho.edu/Resources/PDFs/CIS1016.pdf